Eggplants have a creamy flesh that soaks up flavor like mushrooms.

 Eggplants that are over-mature will have a bad texture and can turn bitter.

 A lot of sources tell you to throw it in the fridge, however, detailed studies from UC Davis suggest otherwise.
-Eggplants don’t like cold temperatures and their quality declines when stored below 50F (your fridge is probably around 38F).
+Eggplants don’t like cold temperatures and their quality declines and can develop off flavors when stored below 50F for even just a couple of days (your fridge is around 38F).
 However, room temperature isn’t ideal either, as they like it best around 50- 55F degrees.

 Should I buy organic?